Short answer

 The methodology statement from the official announcement is explicit: production hardware, real TEE attestation, intercontinental distances, no simulation, no synthetic conditions, no local-only testing.
 Read the full announcement →

-Two things to understand about how this number is produced.
-First, "ingestion throughput" measures how fast transactions enter and clear the processing pipeline, not the finality-confirmed TPS of a steady-state network.
+Three things to understand about how this number is produced.
+First, "ingestion throughput" measures how fast transactions enter and clear the processing pipeline, not the finality-confirmed TPS of a steady-state public network.
 Second, the benchmark was on a three-node network.
+Third, AMA comments distinguish public testnet, stagenet, and benchmark environments; do not collapse those numbers into one claim.
 The Group Model architecture is designed to scale linearly: each additional group of three validators adds roughly 1.4M TPS to theoretical capacity.
 Projected at 10 groups: ~14.3M TPS.
 No stated theoretical ceiling.
 Those are projections, not measured results at that scale.

 For context against other networks, the comparison the official announcement publishes: Bitcoin processes 7 TPS, Ethereum 15–30, Solana 2,000–4,000 actual throughput, Visa peak capacity 65,000.
 The 1,436,820 figure is ingestion throughput under test conditions, while the other figures represent different measurement standards and operating conditions.
 The directional difference in scale is still substantial.